-Like many of the directions in this project, the directions for Square I-2 refer to other directions.
+Like many of the directions in this project, the directions for what I now think of as the Elusive Square I-2 refer to other directions.

 Hook in hand and stash at my side, I plowed forward, imagining that today would be the day I completed all the squares that comprise the afghan-that-has-eluded-me.
 “Work motif same as I-1, but work rnd 6 with bright color.”
 I was skeptical that the directions given would work.
-While the photo of I-2 is not clear and crisp, it is clear enough to anyone looking that Square I-2 does not look like Square I-1
+While the photo of I-2 is not clear and crisp, it is clear enough to anyone looking that Square I-2 does not look like Square I-1.
+Whether or not I-2 is an elusive square is debatable, but whether or not it looks like Square I-1 is not.

 With a mixture of trepidation and hope, I read the directions referenced.